omnilaboratory/obd/docs/Architecture.md

 2. Find payment path for peers.

-3. Some statistic works, reporting channel/nodes status, network status
+3. Some statistic works, reporting channel/nodes status, network status.

-4. Monitor transactions and execute punishment of cheating
+4. Monitor transactions and execute punishment of cheating.

+5. Queue messages for off-line nodes.

 **rationali**:
 In order to lower the barrier to use obd, we seperate the full BTC/OMNI node from obd, and developed tracker to provide full public node services such as minting or burning tokens.
 Plus, for quickly finding a payment path, each tracker greedly seeks the whole obd network, to build its local network topology, which avoids slow fully distributed path finding algorithms.
 When an obd queries a path to any tracker for a payment, the tracker will be able to response in milli-seconds.